-We have to be upfront about this: Mira Winery is not one of the best wineries in Sonoma County.
-It’s likely one of the best boutique wineries in Napa Valley!
-And, since Napa Valley is just a short drive from Sonoma, we wanted to give you the chance to check this place out.
+We have to be upfront about this: Mira Winery, located in Napa Valley, offers high-quality handcrafted all-natural wines.
+While not one of the top wineries in Sonoma County, it’s one of the best boutique wineries in Napa Valley, just a short drive away.

 - Why we chose it: The unique winemaking procedures at Hartford produce some extraordinary depth in their wines.

 - Who it’s for: Lovers of Old Vine Zinfandel, as this is where Hartford truly shines.